EugeneC/chklstly/README.md

 # Chklstly Service

-A Node.js service for managing Firebase user claims and AI suggestions.
+A Node.js service for managing Chklstly.

 ## Features